 Leiweke, 52, is a native of St. Louis, Missouri and is married to Tara.
-The couple has two children, Tyler and Tori, and the family resides on Davis Islands in Tampa.
+The couple has two children and reside in South Tampa.

 Before coming to Tampa Bay, he spent nearly three years serving as executive vice president of sales and marketing for the Magic.
 During his time in Orlando, Griggs oversaw the Magic's corporate partnerships, premium sales and services, season ticket services and operations, brand management, event presentation and ticket sales departments.
 Griggs also directed strategic sales and marketing efforts for the new Amway Center, which opened in October 2010.